-The Office of Student Engagement & Leadership strives to cultivate leaders and empowers all students to actively participate in campus activities.
-OSEL provides programs and services which help to foster social, intellectual, and leadership opportunities that enrich students lives.
+The Office of Student Engagement & Leadership (OSEL) strives to cultivate leaders and empowers all students to actively participate in campus activities.
+OSEL provides programs and services which help to foster social, intellectual, and leadership opportunities that enrich students’ lives.
 This is done through collaboration and participation with students, student groups and campus leaders.

 Student Leadership Organizations

 The Diplomatic Congress seeks to unite student leaders from all facets of campus life with the common purposes of promoting campus unity and civic-mindedness, providing student self-governance, and advocating zealously for students before the administration and faculty of the college.Read More